idptools/dodo/docs/guide.md

 Tube         # same, drawn thicker
 ```

-`Trace` and `Tube` follow residue order rather than bonds, which is exactly right for a CA-only
+`Trace` and `Tube` follow residue order rather than bonds, which sidesteps the problem entirely and
-model.
-If you need the bonds themselves — for a selection or an analysis rather than a picture —
+is exactly right for an alpha-carbon-only model.
+If you need the bonds themselves — for a selection
+or an analysis rather than a picture —
 `topo readvarxyz` / the `topotools` plugin can add them explicitly, or convert to a format that
 carries topology, such as PSF.